kvssankar/git-ultimate-cloner-npm/README.md

 # How to install?

     npm i -g git-ultimate-cloner

+## Supports various package managers:
+Automatically searches and installs...

+1. NPM Packages
+2. PHP Modules
+3. Yarn and pnpm
+4. Dart Packages
+5. Ruby Gems
+6. Rust Crates
+7. Go Packages

 Note:
    > For Visual Studio Code, use c.
-For Atom, use -e atom.
+For Atom, use -e atom

    > Opens in Visual Studio Code by default or -e vscode